YuvarajAnbarasu/TSA-Software-Development-2024---2025/README.md

 # TSA Software Development 2024-2025
 The repository was created by GSMST students for the TSA Software Development submission.
-Our app is known as GreenHub and assists users with getting jobs in the agriculture sector.
+Our app, known as GreenHub, assists users with getting jobs in agriculture.

-This project was inspired from our AP Environmental Science class where we were constantly told off the issues that arose with the minimal number of people going into agricultural jobs.
-This issue needs to be brought to life but also needs to be fixed easier and that is where GreenHub was born.
+This project was inspired by our AP Environmental Science class, where we were constantly told about the issues with the few people entering agricultural jobs.
+This issue needs to be brought to life, but it also needs to be fixed more efficiently, and that is where GreenHub was born.

 ## Resume Builder tailored for agriculture roles
 - Cover Letter Assistance for farming, sustainability, and agribusiness jobs